ncbi/DbGaP-FHIR-API-Docs/README.md

 ## Issues

-The CSV download for the interactive concept mapping does not handle quoting correctly.
-You'll need to hand-edit it.

-If you have a query that returns after 20 seconds with an error that looks like the below:
+If you have a query that returns after 20 seconds with an error like the following:
 ```json
 {
 	"error": {